kayue/WordpressBundle/README.md

                         # This is the name of the POST parameter that can be used to indicate
                         # whether the user should be remembered via Wordpress's remember-me cookie
                         remember_me_parameter: _remember_me

+                    # You want your users to be able to log out, right?
+See Symfony docs for options
+                    logout: ~

                     # anonymous:  ~